-Herbicide use
+Herbicide Use

-The City only uses herbicides registered by the Australian Pesticides and Veterinary Medicines Authority (the authority).
+The City only uses Herbicides registered by the APVMA.

-The following control mechanisms are implemented when using herbicides:
+The following control mechanisms are implemented when using Herbicides:

-- the City uses herbicides with the lowest toxicity available that will achieve the service levels - herbicides are used in line with the authority-approved manufacturer's directions - notification of pesticide use will be provided in line with the City's pesticide use notification plan - the City will not use herbicides where they interfere with bookings for public places - the City will not spray herbicides on windy days - nozzle cones will be used on spray wands wherever possible - pressure sprays will not be used where a person or animal is at risk of coming into direct contact with the herbicide during the application - make and keep records of all herbicide applications in line with the City's statutory obligations.
+- the City uses Herbicides with the lowest toxicity available that will achieve the Service Levels - Herbicides are used in accordance with the APVMA-approved manufacturer's directions - notification of pesticide use will be provided as per the City's Pesticide Use Notification Plan - the City will not use Herbicides where they interfere with bookings for Public Places - the City will not spray Herbicides on windy days - use nozzle cones on spray wands wherever possible - not use pressure sprays where a person or animal is at risk of coming into direct contact with the Herbicide during the application. - make and keep records of all Herbicide applications in accordance with the City's statutory obligations.